mmbros/quote/pkg/taskengine/README.md

 # taskengine

-Package `taskengine` can be used to concurrently execute a set of tasks assigned to multiple different workers.
+Package `taskengine` can be used to concurrently execute a set of tasks assigned to multiple different workers. used

+The main types defined by the package are:
+- Engine
+- Task
+- Worker
+- WorkerTasks

+## Engine

-The `NewEngine` function initialize a new `engine` object from the list of workers and the tasks of each worker.
+The `NewEngine` function initialize a new `Engine` object given the list of workers and the tasks of each worker.

     func NewEngine(ctx context.Context, ws []*Worker, wts WorkerTasks) (*Engine, error)

-`WorkerTasks` is a map representing the tasks list of each worker.

-    type WorkerTasks map[WorkerID]Tasks
+The `Execute` method of the engine object returns a chan in which are enqueued the workers results for the input tasks.

+    func (eng *Engine) Execute(mode Mode) (chan Result, error)

+The `Mode` enum type represents the mode of execution:

+- `FirstSuccessOrLastError`: for each task it returns only one result: the first success or the last error.
+If a task can be handled by two or more workers, only the first success result is returned.
+The remaining job for same task are cancelled.
+- `FirstSuccessThenCancel`: for each task it returns the error results preceding the first success and the first success.
+The remaining job for the same task are cancelled.
+- `All`: for each task returns the result of all the workers.
+Multiple success results can be returned.

+## Task

 A `Task` represents a unit of work to be executed.
 Each task can be assigned to one or more workers.
 Two tasks are considered equivalent if they have the same `TaskID`.
 **NOTE:** tasks with the same TaskID can be different object with different information; this allows a task object assigned to a worker to contain information specific to that worker.